|Name||Reviews||Max LOA||VHF||Dock Depth||Gas / Diesel||Lift / Crane||Wifi||Amps|

 |New Plymouth Government Dock||-||-||-||-||-||-||-||-|

-Humid throughout the day and partly cloudy until this evening.
+Humid throughout the day and partly cloudy starting tomorrow morning, continuing until tomorrow afternoon.

 Lat26° 43' 58.8''